brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 Besides, code generation, IDE auto-completion, easy documentation/schema discovery and good API exploring tools (such as GraphQL Playground and GraphIQL) makes the development experience way nicer when compared to REST.

-## GraphQL as gateway
+## GraphQL as your API Gateway

 High hopes that you are convinced about trying GraphQL.
-Implementing a GraphQL server is not complicated and there are many guides around the web talking about it, such as Apollo Server and Relay official guides.
+Implementing a GraphQL server is not complicated and there are many guides around the web talking about it, such as Apollo Server.

-Before implementing it though, the team need to decide the strategy on how to build and manage the GraphQL gateway.
+Teams will be able to develop its own micro-services independently, but the most important thing is settle on how schemas will be exposed and configured.

+### Remote schema stitching

+The gateway will get the schema from other GraphQL services and then stich then together as the public facing schema.
+This allows more freedom for teams, but it will disperse the API schema through multiple places, making it harder to test and easier to break.
+There is a chance to have merge/stiching conflict.

+> Mention Apollo Federation

-### API Gateway team
+### API Gateway owns schemas

+Schema is contained locally on the gateway.
+This make it easier to develop and easy to test, as everything will be in the same place.
+But, the service will be constantly modified by multiple teams (resolvers, schemas) and this can require constant gateway releases.

+This will lead to the service been constantly modified by multiple teams.
+Rules around code formatting and style will need to be agreed through all teams to make the code uniform.

+### Combination of both above

+It is possible to mix both strategies, which is specially useful if the team wants to use remote schema stitching but still has some services using GRPC or HTTP.

 ## References